arisarae/the_goal/README.md

 ## Assignment 4

+> Implementing Authentication, Session, and Cookies in Django

 ### What is Django's AuthenticationForm?
 Explain its advantages and disadvantages.

 AuthenticationForm is a built-in form in Django that handles user login using username and password.
 It validates the credentials and returns the logged-in user if the credentials are correct.
 It's easy to use and integrates well with Django's authentication system, while still maintaining security purposes.
 The disadvantages are that it only supports basic username/password login by default, so customizing email login or two-factor authentication requires extra work.